History of Birmingham: Post-industrial Birmingham 1975–

 The original halls of the National Exhibition Centre, opened in 1976.

 The collapse of Birmingham's industrial economy was sudden and catastrophic.
 As late as 1976 the West Midlands region – with Birmingham as its principal economic dynamo – still had the highest GDP of any in the UK outside the South East, but within five years it was lowest in England.
 Birmingham itself lost 200,000 jobs between 1971 and 1981, with the losses concentrated in the manufacturing sector; relative earnings in the West Midlands went from being the highest in Britain in 1970 to the lowest in 1983.
 By 1982 the city's unemployment rate approached 20%, and was around twice that level in inner city areas including Aston, Handsworth and Sparkbrook.

 The City Council undertook a policy of diversifying the city's economy into service industries, retailing and tourism to lessen the dependence upon manufacturing.
 A number of initiatives were undertaken to make the city more attractive to visitors.

-In the 1970s, the National Exhibition Centre (NEC) was built, 10 miles (16 km) southeast of the centre, close to Birmingham Airport.
+In 1976, the National Exhibition Centre (NEC) was completed, 10 miles (16 km) southeast of the centre, close to Birmingham Airport.
 Although it is actually just inside neighbouring Solihull, it was instigated, and largely owned by, Birmingham Council, and is thought by most people to be in the city.
 It has been expanded several times since then.